google/clusterfuzzlite/docs/build_integration.md

 ## Generating an empty build integration

-Build integrations consist of three configuration files:
+Build integrations consist of three configuration files that must live in the `.clusterfuzzlite` directory in the root of your project's repository:
-* [./clusterfuzzlite/project.yaml](#projectyaml) - provides metadata about the project.
+* [.clusterfuzzlite/project.yaml](#projectyaml) - provides metadata about the project.
-* [./clusterfuzzlite/Dockerfile](#dockerfile) - defines the container environment with information
+* [.clusterfuzzlite/Dockerfile](#dockerfile) - defines the container environment with information
 on dependencies needed to build the project and its [fuzz targets]({{ site.baseurl }}/reference/glossary/#fuzz-target).
+TODO broken link.
-* [./clusterfuzzlite/build.sh](#buildsh) - defines the build script that executes inside the Docker container and generates the project build.
+* [.clusterfuzzlite/build.sh](#buildsh) - defines the build script that executes inside the Docker container and generates the project build.

-These must live in the `.clusterfuzzlite` directory in the root of your project's source code checkout.

 You can generate empty versions of these files with the following command: